AlcoholRehabHelp Logo

 Inpatient treatment is the most intensive rehabilitation option for those with moderate to severe alcohol use disorders.
 It also has the highest rate of successful recovery.

-During inpatient treatment, patients sleep, eat, and undergo treatment all while living at the treatment facility.
+During inpatient treatment, you sleep, eat, and undergo treatment, all while living at the treatment facility.
+The five stages of inpatient programs include the following:

 1. Evaluation